WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 # ABOUT-US
 ===========

-WilmixRESEARCHINFORMATIONTECHNOLOGY (WRIT)  is   a  seperate  IT  Field  focused  on  Advanced   Business   and  Inventing  new
+WilmixRESEARCHINFORMATIONTECHNOLOGY (WRIT)  is   a  seperate  IT  Field is  started by  wilmix jemin j

-technologies  acc  to  client   satisfaction
+ focused  on  Advanced   Business   and  Inventing  new  technologies  acc  to  client   satisfaction.

 It  is    focused    on   ZIT    technologies   like   CDollar, GDollar, JDollar , CWEB  ,etc  with